Deterministic Impartial Selection with Weights: Introduction

 \subsection{Related Work}

-Impartiality as a desirable axiom in multi-agent problems was introduced by \citet{de2008impartial} and was first studied in the context of peer selection in parallel by both \citet{holzman2013impartial} and \citet{alon2011sum}: The work by \citeauthor{holzman2013impartial} studied the existence of impartial mechanisms satisfying further axioms such as unanimity and notions of monotonicity, while the research by \citeauthor{alon2011sum} showed that no deterministic impartial mechanism aiming to select exactly $k$ agents can achieve any constant approximation ratio.
-In response, \citet{bjelde2017impartial} showed that when fewer than \(k\) agents may be selected, $1/k$-optimality is guaranteed by the \emph{bidirectional permutation} mechanism, which picks either one or two agents, depending on the instance.
+Impartiality as a desirable axiom in multi-agent problems was introduced by \citet{de2008impartial} and first studied in the context of peer selection by both \citet{holzman2013impartial} and \citet{alon2011sum}: The work by \citeauthor{holzman2013impartial} studied the existence of impartial mechanisms satisfying further axioms such as unanimity and notions of monotonicity, while the research by \citeauthor{alon2011sum} showed that no deterministic impartial mechanism aiming to select exactly $k$ agents can achieve any constant approximation ratio.
+Both works consider mechanisms that rely on partitioning the agents, which is also the basis of our mechanism.
+While \citet{alon2011sum} use partitions only in the context of randomized mechanisms, \citeauthor{holzman2013impartial} employ them also for deterministic selection, although with different axioms than approximate optimality in mind.
+In response to the impossibility result of \citeauthor{alon2011sum}, \citet{bjelde2017impartial} showed that when fewer than \(k\) agents may be selected, $1/k$-optimality is guaranteed by the \emph{bidirectional permutation} mechanism.
 The authors further proved an upper bound of $(k-1)/k$ for any deterministic impartial mechanism.

-Continuing the axiomatic line, \citet{tamura2014impartial} studied $k$-selection in the single-nomination setting and showed that impartiality is compatible with two natural notions of unanimity.
+Continuing the axiomatic line, \citet{tamura2014impartial} studied the $k$-selection problem in the single-nomination setting and showed that impartiality is compatible with two natural notions of unanimity.
 Their mechanism was extended to the case of a higher, but constant, maximum number of nominations by \citet{cembrano2022optimal}.
 Further, \citet{aziz2019strategyproof} proposed a mechanism satisfying certain monotonicity properties and confirmed its performance in a computational study.

 Several works have focused on randomized impartial selection. \citeauthor{alon2011sum} proposed a family of mechanisms based on a random partition of the agents that yield the first lower bounds on the approximation ratio for this setting, namely $1/4$ for $k=1$ and $1-O(1/\sqrt[3]{k})$ for general $k$.
 They also provided respective upper bounds of $1/2$ and $1-\Omega(1/k^2)$. \citet{fischer2015optimal} closed the gap for $k=1$ by giving a $1/2$-approximation algorithm. \citet{bousquet2014near} designed a mechanism with an approximation guarantee that goes to one as the maximum score of an agent goes to infinity.
 A restricted variant of particular importance, first studied in the work of~\citeauthor{holzman2013impartial}, arises when each agent can vote for exactly one other agent.
 Here, \citeauthor{fischer2015optimal} provided both lower and upper bounds which were later improved by \citet{cembrano2023improved}.